The first things that spring to my mind when “Switzerland” is mentioned is global financial hub, skiing, the Alps and an expensive country to visit.

 And boy was it a treat!
 I loved every minute of my time in Switzerland.
 If I had not known any better, I would have thought the city was showcasing itself in its best light just for me and what I didn’t think would spring to my mind during and post my trip is just how much I could genuinely see myself living in this country.
 Switzerland, if you are looking for a new resident, just let me know!

 Everything you need to know about how to spend 3 days in Switzerland and 1 day in Lichtenstein can be found below.
-Including how much to money to budget for a trip like this and the best form of transportation, QEEQ.
+Including how much money to budget for a trip like this and the best form of transportation, QEEQ.

 DISCLAIMER: This post is dedicated to my time in Switzerland and the unique places to visit here but I should also mention that it was hard to not be tempted to visit it’s neighborly country; Liechtenstein.
 I was already near by after all.
 See my complete Liechtenstein guide HERE.

 DESTINATION: Switzerland & Liechtenstein DURATION OF STAY: 3 Days / 3 Nights

 Lauren On Location – Zurich to Liechtenstein

 Liechtenstein Tourism – Best resource for

 plan my time in Liechtenstein.

 Cross Mittlere Brucke

 Visit Basler Munster & Basel Town Hall